 Once you know this, you can find out the amount of insurance reserved from your ULIP plan.

-Post aggregating all the above factors, you can easily put them in a simple formula to know the approximate surrender value of your ULIP insurance.
-Take the total policy duration premium paid and extract the value of insurance from the sum.
-Once done, subtract the mortality charge and fund management charge to determine the surrender value of your ULIP scheme.
-However, as specified, this method can only provide a close estimate and not the precise surrender value.
+First, take the total premiums you have paid till now and determine the insurance value from the sum..
+Once done, subtract the mortality and fund management charges to determine your ULIP plan's surrender value.
+However, as specified, this method can only provide a close estimate, not the precise surrender value.
 Moreover, you might not have ready information on all the four parameters mentioned above.
 You would need to contact your insurance company and get these details.

 Should you surrender your ULIP?

-But even though surrendering the policy might seem like the most viable option in some cases, you must remember that if you choose to surrender the ULIP plan, you will lose out on significant ULIP benefits.
-You will be eroding your ULIP investment value and also giving up on your long-term financial goal.
-Further, you will miss out on the ULIP taxation benefits that were previously claimed against the ULIP plan.
+Even though surrendering the policy might seem like the most viable option in some cases, you must remember that if you choose to surrender the ULIP plan, you will lose out on significant ULIP benefits.
+As a result, you will be eroding your ULIP investment value and giving up on your long-term financial goal.
+Further, you will miss out on the ULIP taxation benefits under Section 80C (premiums up to ₹1.5 lacs per year are exempt from taxation) of the Income Tax Act 1961, which were previously claimed against the ULIP plan.

-Staying invested for a longer duration in a ULIP scheme helps you reap the benefits of market regularisation.
-Moreover, you will be able to distribute different ULIP charges such as mortality, fund management, administration, guarantee, etc., throughout the policy tenure.
-These payments are usually high in the initial years, and hence, longer ULIP investments have the potential to offer better returns and high fund value.
+Staying invested for a longer duration in a ULIP scheme helps you reap the benefits of market regularization.
+Your corpus also benefits from the power of compounding, which makes your investments grow exponentially in the long run.
+Moreover, you will be able to distribute different ULIP charges, such as mortality, fund management, administration, guarantee, etc., throughout the policy tenure.
+These payments are usually high in the initial years but their impact on the overall returns becomes negligible in the long run.
+Hence, longer ULIP investments have the potential to offer better returns and high fund value.

 So, irrespective of how tempting it is to surrender your ULIP policy, it is always wiser to think religiously before taking this step.
 That said, if your wish to revive your plan after surrendering, you can do so within a maximum of two years of surrender, subject to some conditions.